eplcord/epl/README.md

   * Group icons
   * Badges

+Some stuff in progress:
+* Mutual friends list
+* Admin api
+  * Ignoring the guild paths for now
+* Media proxy
+* Reactions
+* Mobile support
+  * Turns out its incredibly easy to get the React Native Discord client to change its endpoints
+    * It also uses `window.GLOBAL_ENV` when starting and only requests an uncompressed JSON gateway

 Some things I'm definitely adding Eventually™ are:
-* Reactions
-* Mutual friends list
 * Presence
 * Guilds
-* Media proxy
 * Attachments
-* Admin api
 * Settings sync
 * Favourite gifs
 * Threads